omeka/omeka-s-enduser/docs/content/items.md

 You can select a resource template from the drop-down menu.
 Resource templates are defined by the supervisors and editors.

-- If using a resource template, the class should automatically load.
+- If using a resource template, the item class should automatically load.
 - If not using a resource template, you may select a class from the dropdown menu (these are populated from the [Vocabularies](vocabularies.md) in your installation).

 Add information to the properties that load.
 If you do not select a resource template or class, the Dublin Core properties Title and Description will load automatically.

-You may add text, a resource from the installation, or an external link in each field.

 Whether or not you use a resource template, you can add more properties to the item using the drawer on the right side of the screen.
 You can simply open one of the vocabularies (Dublin Core, Bibliographic Ontology, etc.) and click on the property you want to add, or you can use the "Filter properties" box to search for a specific property (this is helpful when you have multiple large vocabularies).

 ![Close up of the right hand drawer with the text "date" entered into the filter properties box and a series of properties containing the word "date" loaded from Dublin Core and Bibliographic Ontology](contentfiles/items_filterprop.png)

-Clicking on the property label in the drawer will automatically add it to the Item.
-If you add a property by accident, leave it blank and it will be removed from the item when you save changes.
+Clicking on the property label in the drawer will automatically add it to the item.
+If you add a property by accident, leave it blank and it will be removed from the item when you save your changes.

+You may add text, a resource from the installation, or an external link in each field.

 You can set individual properties as **private or public** using the eye icon for each property.
-Note that properties set to private are still visible to Global Admins, Supervisors, and Editors will be able to see properties even when set to private.
+Note that properties set to private are still visible to Global Admins, Supervisors, and Editors.
 Authors will be able to see all properties on items they own, but will not see private properties created by other users.

 In the image below, the first property (Title) is public as indicated by the open eye icon.
 The second property (Description) is private as indicated by the slashed-through eye icon.
 Clicking or hitting enter on the eye icon toggles between public and private.